Connect with others who understand.

 General Symptoms

-Fatigue and malaise (a feeling of being unwell) are the most common lupus symptoms, experienced by 90 percent of those with lupus.
+Fatigue and malaise (a feeling of being unwell) are the most common symptoms, experienced by 90 percent of those with lupus.

 Neurological Symptoms

 Lupus can cause cognitive dysfunction (also called brain fog or “cog fog”), including problems with thinking or memory.
+Other neurological symptoms include vision changes, ringing in the ears, tremors, tingling and numbness in the hands and feet, and balance problems.

 Blood and Bleeding Symptoms